aluxnimm/outlookcaldavsynchronizer/README.md

 Select Enable SSH
 Then enter Advanced Settings and set it to High
 Now it will work on port 5006 with https.

+### Autodiscovery ###

+You can use the exact calendar URL or the principal url and use the 'Test settings' button in the option dialog to try to autodiscover available calendars on the server.
+You can  then choose one of the found calendars in the new window.
+If your server has redirections for well-known Urls (./well-known/caldav/) you need to enter the server name only (without path).

 ### Trouble Shooting ###